jhrcook/statistical-rethinking/ch5_multivariate-linear-models.md

   - categorical variables are automatically expanded into the necessary dummy variables
-      - if the cetagorical variable is encoded with numbers, you must change it to a factor (or character)
+      - if the categorical variable is encoded with numbers, you must change it to a factor (or character)

 <!-- end list -->